Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 public class Product {

-// Do not use @Setter - change state through business methods
+// No @Setter — change state through business methods

 // @ToString — if needed, implement manually excluding related entities